LeticiaLaurentys/LeticiaLaurentys/README.md

 ### Hello 👋
 ### About Letícia Laurentys
 Computer Engineering student with a passion for marketing, design, and artificial intelligence.
-📚 Currently, I'm enhancing my skills in various areas, including software development in C/C++, graphic design using Photoshop, and creating interfaces with Canva and Figma.
-🌱 I'm always open to new experiences and exciting challenges in the technology field.
+Currently enhancing my skills in various areas, including software development in C/C++, graphic design using Photoshop, and creating interfaces with Canva and Figma.
+Always open to new experiences and exciting challenges in the technology field.
 My English proficiency allows me to collaborate on international projects effortlessly.
-🚀 I'm excited to contribute to innovative projects and learn from other talented developers and designers.
-Let's connect and create something amazing together!
+Let's connect and create something together!
 ### Abilities
 C/C++
 Canva